-At the date of this report, IFRS 9 and Amendments to IFRS 7 are awaiting EU endorsement
+At the date of this report, these pronouncements are awaiting EU endorsement

-20. PARENT UNDERTAKING AND CONTROLLING PARTY
+20 PARENT UNDERTAKING AND CONTROLLING PARTY

-The Company's immediate parent company is BOS plc.
-The company regarded by the directors as the ultimate controlling party is Lloyds Banking Group plc, a limited liability company incorporated and domiciled in Scotland, which is also the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the Company is a member BOS plc is the parent undertaking of the smallest such group of undertakings.
+The Company's immediate parent company is Bank of Scotland plc.
+The company regarded by the directors as the ultimate controlling party is Lloyds Banking Group plc, a limited liability company incorporated and domiciled in Scotland, which is also the parent undertaking of the largest group of undertakings for which group financial statements are drawn up and of which the Company is a member.
+Bank of Scotland plc is the parent undertaking of the smallest such group of undertakings.
 Copies of the group accounts of both companies may be obtained from Group Secretariat, Lloyds Banking Group plc, 25 Gresham Street, London EC2V 7HN